EstenGrove/BashCommandLine-Snippets/README.md

 * 1 113.18.21.91 /wordpress//wp-login.php
 * 1 97.18.19.7 /blog//wp-login.php
 -----------

-- Print column 1 of along with the number of IP hits in an access-log or error-log.
 ```
 awk '{print $1}' estengrove.beoktrue.com-Oct-2018 | sort | uniq -c | sort -rn | head
 ```